mwbagency/mwb-docs/Components.md

-Components are features that aren't an MWB Plugin, but are significant within the system.
+Components are features that aren't an MWB Plugin, but are significant within the system:
 - [Carousels](#carousels)

 ## Carousels